pi-base/viewer/README.md

 # π-Base

-The main production instance of the π-Base is available at ....
+The development instance of the π-Base is available at [https://d28ipz1eb3u4z4.cloudfront.net/](https://d28ipz1eb3u4z4.cloudfront.net/) (for now).

 ## Architecture